Spring Breakers: Riff Raff controversy

-On February 15, 2012, Korine contacted rapper Riff Raff about appearing in an upcoming film of Korine's which would later turn out to be Spring Breakers.
-Once the trailer was released there was speculation that the character Alien was based on Riff Raff.
+On February 15, 2012, Korine contacted rapper Riff Raff about appearing in an upcoming film, which later developed as Spring Breakers.
+Once the trailer was released, there was speculation that the character Alien was based on Riff Raff.
 According to Franco, Alien is based on the underground rap artist Dangeruss, who has a cameo in the film.
-"Of course Harmony and I looked at some of Riff Raff's videos as inspiration, but he was one of a number of people we looked at.
+"Of course, Harmony and I looked at some of Riff Raff's videos as inspiration, but he was one of a number of people we looked at.
 I would say the biggest influence on the role was this local, Florida rapper named Dangeruss.
 He's fairly unknown, but he was down there in the place, living the life, and he became the biggest model for me, and he's in the movie."

-After much back-and-forth between both camps about the issue, Riff Raff announced in July 2013 that he was suing the creators of Spring Breakers for $10 million for "sampling" his life without his permission or a proper producer credit.
-However, a September, 2013 search by LA Weekly for court documents resulted in no findings.
+After much back-and-forth about the issue, Riff Raff announced in July 2013 that he was suing the creators of Spring Breakers for $10 million for "sampling" his life without his permission or a proper producer credit.
+However, a September 2013 search by LA Weekly for court documents resulted in no findings.

 Portrayal of women

 Spring Breakers has generated debate and controversy among critics, with some regarding the film as sexist due to its objectification of women, while others viewed the film as a feminist or female-empowerment film.
-In regard to the former perspective, The Guardian suggests that the film "reinforces rape culture" and "turns young women into sex objects," while other reviewers state that it "pushes booze-and-bikini hedonism to the extreme," as the "camera glides up, down, and around these women's bodies like a giant tongue".
+In regard to the former perspective, The Guardian suggests that the film "reinforces rape culture" and "turns young women into sex objects."
+Other reviewers state that it "pushes booze-and-bikini hedonism to the extreme," as the "camera glides up, down, and around these women's bodies like a giant tongue".
 According to Rolling Stone, the film presents "a kind of girl-power camaraderie that could almost be called feminist," a result of the director's intent to "do the most radical work, but put it out in the most commercial way (...) to infiltrate the mainstream".
-In his review of the film, Richard Roeper wrote "Korine's camera is nearly an intrusive weapon as he lingers over the soft, limber bodies of Vanessa Hudgens, Selena Gomez, Ashley Benson, and his wife, Rachel Korine....
+In his review of the film, Richard Roeper wrote:

+"Korine's camera is nearly an intrusive weapon as he lingers over the soft, limber bodies of Vanessa Hudgens, Selena Gomez, Ashley Benson, and his wife, Rachel Korine....
 I think that's sort of the point.
 When a pre-med student on spring break loses her top, drinks to the point of passing out, and grabs a willing lugnut by the ears for six hours of anonymous fun, is she setting the woman's movement back 40 years, or taking charge of her life like any man would do at that age?"